Follow

 Catholic activist behind abortion clinic blockade merits 6.5 years

 Pro-life activist Lauren Handy chants slogans against abortion outside the Supreme Court in Washington Dec.
 10, 2021.
-In a sentencing memorandum filed April 12, 2024, Justice Department prosecutors recommended Handy, a Catholic, serve more than six years in federal prison for the Oct.
-22, 2020, "lock and block" operation at the Washington Surgi-Clinic in the District of Columbia to try to prevent women from getting an abortion.
-(OSV News photo/Sarah Silbiger, Reuters)
+Handy, and two other pro-life activists, were sentenced to federal prison May 14, 2024, for their role in carrying out an Oct.
+22, 2020, "lock and block" operation at a District of Columbia abortion clinic they livestreamed over Facebook.
+(OSV News photo/Sarah Silbiger, Reuters) (OSV News photo/Sarah Silbiger, Reuters)

 WASHINGTON (OSV News) — In 2022, pro-life activist Lauren Handy told a reporter, “I feel like the die has been cast for me.
 I’ve accepted the reality that my life will be in and out of jail.”